Harold Lloyd Estate: Family home

 Lloyd named his estate Greenacres, and it became a gathering place for the Lloyds' family and friends.
 Sundays were known as "at home" day at Greenacres:

 The 'at home' day at Greenacres was Sunday when 30 or 40 friends would gather in the afternoon, amuse themselves with golf, tennis or handball, swimming, or with leisurely strolls through the gardens.
 A buffet would be set in the formal dining room and in the evening Lloyd would show a movie.
 Then he would wave everyone goodnight.

 In 1937, Mrs. Lloyd hosted a bridal shower at the estate for Jeanette MacDonald attended by Hollywood's elite, including Ginger Rogers, Mary Pickford, Irene Dunne, Fay Wray, Norma Shearer, Dolores del Río, Loretta Young, Mervyn LeRoy, Ernst Lubitsch, Hal Roach, and Darryl Zanuck.

 Greenacres was built in the 1920s in Beverly Hills, one of Los Angeles's all-white planned communities.
-The area had restrictive covenants prohibiting non-whites (this also included Jews) from living there unless they were in the employment of a white resident (typically as a domestic servant).
+The area had restrictive covenants prohibiting nonwhites (this also included Jews) from living there unless they were in the employment of white residents (typically as domestic servants).
 Several published accounts have described Lloyd as a leader or participant in neighborhood organizations around his estate that wanted to enforce restrictive covenants in the area.

 With the demise of his movie career and loss of income, Lloyd had difficulty maintaining the estate.
 In 1943, he petitioned the Los Angeles County Board of Supervisors to reduce his property taxes because, although he and his family wanted to continue living there, he said the taxes were "eating them out of house and home."
 The Board agreed to reduce the valuation of the improvements to $100,000.
 Lloyd was forced to reduce the estate's staff, and parts of the estate began to deteriorate from neglect.